SUMC Youth Pumpkin Patch

 Should you have conflicts with the shift time, simply email Jules.

 Our visit to the Pumpkin Patch

-This past summer, the Sequoyah UMC Youth Group went on a mission trip to the Navajo Reservation in New Mexico.
+In 2019, the Sequoyah UMC Youth Group went on a mission trip to the Navajo Reservation in New Mexico.
 The pumpkins that we sell each year are grown on the Navajo Reservation by Navajo people who are employed by Pumpkin Patch Fundraisers.